By Barbara C. Ewell

 If you’re a scholar or an advanced graduate student and have something fresh to add about Chopin’s work or her life, we invite you to submit a brief comment for posting on the site.
 We’re thinking 300 to 400 words might be a good length for a comment too short for a full-fledged essay, or it might be an appropriate length for an excerpt from a conference presentation you’d like to share with a larger audience.
 We’ll include your name and your academic or other affiliation, we’ll keep your posting up on the site, and we’ll link it to from relevant pages on the site.
 For example, if you post a discussion about “The Story of an Hour,” we’ll link to it on the site’s page devoted to that story.

 But do keep our readers in mind.
-KateChopin.org often receives a thousand or more of visits a day from people in countries around the world–students, scholars, teachers, librarians, journalists, translators, film makers, playwrights, book-club members, bloggers–readers of all kinds who come to the site for information about Chopin and her work.
+During the academic year, KateChopin.org often receives a thousand or more visits a day from people in countries around the world–students, scholars, teachers, librarians, journalists, translators, film makers, playwrights, book-club members, bloggers–readers of all kinds who come to the site for information about Chopin and her work.
 Please write clearly and avoid unnecessary jargon.

 We’ll copyedit your discussion and check with you before we post it.

-We cannot know if your department or university will accept what we publish on KateChopin.org as a contribution to your scholarly growth, but the site received nearly half a million visitors in 2014, so we are fairly confident that your work will be available to a large and interested readership.
+We cannot know if your department or university will accept what we publish on KateChopin.org as a contribution to your scholarly growth, but the site receives hundreds of thousands of visits a year, so we are fairly confident that your work will be available to a large and interested readership.
 And information on the site is copyrighted.

 The MLA International Bibliography indexes the pages on this website.